Gary A. Edwards Composer

 Since 1956, Gary has performed in bands of all sizes from single to symphony and many styles from opera to rock and country; to classical, choral and musical theatre.

-He writes for various types of groups including piano solo, cello solo, bass solo and duet, string trio, string orchestra, youth orchestra, full orchestra, wind, band and brass ensemble, pit orchestra, rock and country bands at all levels of difficulty.
+Edwards writes for various types of groups including piano solo, cello solo, bass solo, string trio, string orchestra, youth orchestra, full orchestra, wind, band and brass ensemble, musical theater pit orchestra, rock and dance bands at all levels of difficulty.

-Edwards has composed several pieces of music performed by various Coeur d’Alene (Idaho) High School musical ensembles and The Strazz Youth Orchestra of Carson City Nevada, has written eight musicals, an opera, two concertos, three screenplays, a TV sit-com and hundreds of pieces of music.
-He has worked for years as a composer, videographer, editor and Spanish translator for CMTV Community Minded Television Channel 14 which has broadcast 64 of his videos on CMTV Channel 14 Comcast Cable in Spokane, Washington.
+Edwards has composed several pieces of music performed by various Coeur d’Alene (Idaho) High School musical ensembles and The Strazz Youth Orchestra of Carson City Nevada, has written eight musicals, an opera, two concertos (piano and string bass,) three screenplays, a TV sit-com and hundreds of pieces of music.
+He worked for years as a composer, videographer, editor and Spanish translator for CMTV Community Minded Television Channel 14 which has broadcast 64 of his videos on CMTV Channel 14 Comcast Cable in Spokane, Washington.

-He has released nine music CDs, two music videos and formed www.EdwardsMusicSite.com (ASCAP) that primarily releases his music.
-Gary has received three grants from ASCAP recognizing his composing contributions to the American cultural scene.
+Edwards has released 14 music CDs, two music videos and formed EdwardsMusicSite.com, a company (ASCAP) that primarily releases his music.
+Edwards has received three grants from ASCAP recognizing his composing contributions to the American cultural scene.
 He has been nominated three times for the Mayor’s (Coeur d’Alene, Idaho) Excellence in the Arts Award, and once for the Governor’s (Idaho) Excellence in the Arts Award.